Appendix E - Gender Reassignment

 E5.4.7 Students who hold a student visa in their birth name/gender, for UK visa and immigration purposes, the University must keep primary MyCampus records the same as the identity shown on their student Visa.
 The University can amend the name the student wishes to use within the University by completing the ‘Preferred Name’ field in their student MyCampus profile.
 This will then update all relevant systems, without affecting their Primary MyCampus record.
 Please note this will not change their name on their student ID* card or degree certificate.

-Students who need help with this process should contact the Student Services Enquiry Team.
+Students who need help with this should contact Student Services Enquiry Team.

 E5.5 Time off for medical reasons